facebook

 The Bulk Buy Collective began in June 2021, and as of June 2023 there are more than 1000 individuals, including 450 children in 290+ households, who benefit from this shared purchasing power.

-This charter will outline our community’s commitment to create a set of goals that illustrate how community members, growers, businesses, policy makers, and service providers envision a food secure, sustainable, and interconnected local food system where everyone has equitable access to the food they need.
+Our goal for the Abbotsford food charter is to outline our community’s commitment to cultivating a sustainable, and interconnected local food system where everyone has equitable access to the food they need.

 }